Sangiv/Choonz/README.md

 ## Deployment

-Fork repo, from the command line change directory to ->IMS-Starter\target and run the .jar file using: java -jar ims-0.0.1-jar-with-dependencies.jar
+Fork repo, from the command line change directory to ->Choonz\target and run the Choonz.jar file using: java -jar choonz-0.0.1-jar-with-dependencies.jar
-Use mvn clean package in IMS-Starter to build out application again.
+Use mvn clean package in Choonz to build out application again.

 ## Built With